muhkuh-sys/taglist_editor/doc/readme.txt

 0-3 alignment bytes.
 An NXO file built from these parts using the editor will have this layout.

 The common header v3, however, allows a more flexible structure:
 - The tag list portion may be placed before the data/ELF
-- There may be extra data in the gap areas.
+- The gap areas may contain additional data.
 - There may be extra data between the end mark of the tag list and its ending as indicated by ulTagListSize.

+When loading an NX* file, three variants of the layout are recognized: header - data/ELF - tag list header - tag list - data/ELF header - data/ELF

 The editor will preserve the gap data if you open an NXO/NXF file and only edit its tag list.
-If you load another header/elf/tag list, the gap data following this section is replaced by 0-3 alignment bytes.
+If you load a header/elf/tag list from a file, the gap data following this section is replaced by 0-3 alignment bytes.

 If the tag list is located in front of the data AND ulTagListMaxSize is different from 0, the tag list is padded to the maximum size.

+When a header or tag list binary is loaded, ulTagListSizeMax is set to max(ulTagListSizeMax, size of tag list)

 Consistency checks when loading an NX* file: